felipevvictor/assistenteGPT/README.md

 # assistenteGPT
-Developed project of assistence or smart doc with ChatGPT
+Developed project of assistance or smart doc with ChatGPT